Keep your automotive service busy with these online marketing tips, ideas, and strategies for lead generation and auto repair marketing.

 We start with a piece of marketing collateral that is the focal point of most of your efforts, the business website.

 Today, there is simply no reason not to have a modern, clean design that makes a great first impression for your services.
-Most people will check out your website at some point, and they’ll judge you based on the impression it creates.
+Most people will check out your website at some point (even referrals), and they’ll judge you based on the impression it creates.

 Your website is also where you communicate your value proposition and special offers connected to your ad campaigns.
 It does no good to run an ad on your excellent transmission services only to drive leads to a page that looks 20 years out of date.